 Defines the number of evens shown per page.
 Default is 10.

-If checked, posting of calendar events and comments must be approved before they will appear on a publish site.
+If checked, posting of calendar events and comments must be approved before they appear on a publish site.
 Default is unchecked.

 If checked, the calendar is closed to new event entries and comments.
 Default is unchecked.